stanbuklovskyi/automate_csv/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

+## Contributing

+Contributions are always welcome!
+Just hit me via the email or LinkedIn mentined above.

 ----------------------------------------------------------------

 This is far from perfect but it's a great and practical introduction to automation of repetative tasks in Python.
 Enjoy!✌